Were you injured in an accident that wasn't your fault?

 If you were injured at work in the last three years and it wasn?t your fault, you may be able to claim compensation.

 Clinical (or medical) negligence is the term used when a patient sustains an injury or illness as the result of the carelessness of a consultant or other health professional.
-If you have been affected by medical negligence, the panel of specialist clinical negligence solicitors can help you make a claim against the NHS trust or private clinic responsible.
+If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you make a claim against a clinic or NHS trust covering Burntisland, including NHS Fife (Hayfield House, Hayfield Road, Kirkcaldy, Fife).

-Under a CFA, Burntisland injury claimants will also not have to pay any fees upfront.
+Burntisland injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Burntisland, Fife and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Burntisland, Fife and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?